Quakers -- History

 Found in 592 Collections and/or Records:

-Scope and Content note This collection is composed of the single, handwritten diary of Elizabeth Browett.
-The cover of the diary reads: “Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
-Entries focus on social calls, and descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.
+Overview The diary's cover reads: "Diary of a Poor Quaker Seamstress, 1833-4, being a pathetic record of monotonous penury.”
+Entries focus on social calls, descriptions of Quaker meetings, Browett’s health, and her work as a seamstress in London.

 Scope and Content note This collection is comprised of the small, single, handwritten volume of the Brown family history.
 The volume traces the Brown family back to Thomas and Eleanor Brown of West Nottingham, and traces the descendants of this couple through the eighteenth century.
 The inside of the back cover is inscribed with the name M. Mendenhall, and dated 8th mo 1833.